kaisermann/selene/README.md

 * Back-end
   * Sets uploaded JPEG quality to 100;
+  * Provides options on the admin dashboard to crop default medium and large image sizes;
   * While `WP_DEBUG` is true, the enqueued assets will have a cache-busting file name;
   * Provides John Billion's libraries which make painless to create custom post types and taxonomies.
     * https://github.com/johnbillion/extended-cpts